-617 4.3.6 Octopamine (reward circuit)
+4.2.6.
+Octopamine (Reward Circuit)

-A large neuron delivers octopamine to the entire AL and MB, in response to positive stimuli, eg sugar at the proboscis.
+A large neuron delivers octopamine to the entire AL and MB, in response to positive stimuli, e.g., sugar at the proboscis.
 It acts as a reward feedback to the system.
-A similar neuron delivers dopamine to the AL and MB in response to negative stimuli, and acts as an aversive feedback signal Dacks et al. (2012).
-Learning does not occur without octopamine (or dopamine) Hammer and Menzel (1998).
+A similar neuron delivers dopamine to the AL and MB in response to negative stimuli, and acts as an aversive feedback signal (Dacks et al., 2012).
+Learning does not occur without octopamine (or dopamine) (Hammer and Menzel, 1998).

-Despite their opposite reward values, both octopamine and dopamine act in the same way when sprayed on a neuron: They increase the neuron's general tendency to fire Riffell et al. (2012).
-In the Network Model this effect is modeled as making a neuron more responsive to excitatory inputs (eg from odors and RNs) and less responsive to inhibitory inputs (eg from LNs).
+Despite their opposite reward values, both octopamine and dopamine act in the same way when sprayed on a neuron: They increase the neuron's general tendency to fire (Riffell et al., 2012).
+In the Network Model this effect is modeled as making a neuron more responsive to excitatory inputs (e.g., from odors and RNs) and less responsive to inhibitory inputs (e.g., from LNs).
 Details of octopamine's effects if any on particular neural types are not well-characterized.
-In the Network Model octopamine directly affects RNs and LNs but not PNs in the AL (cf section 3.1); has no direct effect on KCs or ENs (though there are strong indirecteffects); and has no effect on the LH inhibitory signal.
+In the Network Model octopamine directly affects RNs and LNs but not PNs in the AL (cf section 3.1); has no direct effect on KCs or ENs (though there are strong indirect effects); and has no effect on the LH inhibitory signal.

-It is unclear whether octopamine delivery to both the MB and AL is necessary and sufficient for learning Hammer and Menzel (1998); Dacks et al. (2012).
-The Network Model assumes that octopamine controls an "on/off" switch for Hebbian growth, ie there is no plasticity in the MB (and therefore no learning) without octopamine.
+It is unclear whether octopamine delivery to both the MB and AL is necessary and sufficient for learning (Hammer and Menzel, 1998; Dacks et al., 2012).
+The Network Model assumes that octopamine controls an "on/off" switch for Hebbian growth, i.e., there is no plasticity in the MB (and therefore no learning) without octopamine.

-633 4.4 Network Model model description
+4.3.
+Network Model Model Description

 This section describes our Network Model model in detail.
 It covers the firing rate measure used to compare model output to in vivo data; model dynamics; plasticity and other details; model parameters; and moth generation.
 All coding was done in Matlab.
-Computer code for the Network Model in this paper will be found at:
+Computer code for the Network Model in this paper will be found at: https://github.com/charlesDelahunt/SmartAsABug.

-638 https://github.com/charlesDelahunt/SmartAsABug

-639 4.4.1 Model dynamics
+4.3.1.
+Model Dynamics

-Our Network Model uses standard firing rate dynamics Dayan and Abbott (2005) (chapter 7), evolved 640 as stochastic differential equations Higham.
-(2001).
+Our Network Model uses standard firing rate dynamics (Dayan and Abbott, 2005) (chapter 7), evolved as stochastic differential equations (Higham., 2001).
 We use a firing rate model for two reasons.
-First, 641 642 it is the simplest model able to both capture the key response and learning dynamics of the moth, and also allow calibration to our in vivo datasets.
-Our in vivo datasets are spike trains and thus admit use of 643 an integrate-and-fire or Izhikevich model; but at the cost of more parameters, higher complexity, and 644 longer simulation times, without (in our eyes) commensurate benefit.
-Second, and importantly, we wish to 645 apply our results to engineered NNs, which makes a firing rate model the natural choice due to its close 646 similarities to NNs.
-647
+First, it is the simplest model able to both capture the key response and learning dynamics of the moth, and also allow calibration to our in vivo datasets.
+Our in vivo datasets are spike trains and thus admit use of an integrate-andfire or Izhikevich model; but at the cost of more parameters, higher complexity, and longer simulation times, without (in our eyes) commensurate benefit.
+Second, and importantly, we wish to apply our results to engineered NNs, which makes a firing rate model the natural choice due to its close similarities to NNs.

-648 The firing rate model is formulated as follows:

-649 Let x(t) = firing rate (FR) for a neuron.
-Then
+The firing rate model is formulated as follows: Let x(t) = firing rate (FR) for a neuron.
+Then u = upstream neuron FRs;s() is a sigmoid function or similar.

-$$\tau \frac{dx}{dt} = -x + s(\Sigma \mathbf{w}i \mathbf{u}i) = -x + s(\mathbf{w} \cdot \mathbf{u}), \text{ where}$$ (3)
+$$\tau \frac{dx}{dt} = -x + s(\Sigma \mathbf{w}i \mathbf{u}i) = -x + s(\mathbf{w} \cdot \mathbf{u}), \text{ where} \qquad (3)$$

-650 \mathbf{w} = connection weights;
+$\mathbf{w} =$ connection weights;